followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onAdaptiveDetailRowPreparing.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **adaptiveDetailRowPreparing** event.
-Executed before an adaptive detail row is rendered.
+A function that is executed before an adaptive detail row is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
 Adaptive detail rows display information from columns that were hidden when the widget adapted to the screen or container size.
-Each adaptive detail row contains the [Form](/Documentation/Guide/Widgets/Form/Overview/) widget that you can customize within the **onAdaptiveDetailRowPreparing** handler using the **formOptions** object.
+Each adaptive detail row contains the [Form](/Documentation/Guide/Widgets/Form/Overview/) widget that you can customize within the **onAdaptiveDetailRowPreparing** function using the **formOptions** object.
 Refer to the [Form Configuration](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/) section for details on options of the **Form** widget.

 [note]